 One Hundred Days of Code is a popular challenge that web developers and programmers take part in.
 The idea is simple: for one hundred days you code for a minimum of 1 hour a day, sharing your progress on social media with #100daysofcode.

 What you choose to code is entirely up to you.
 Some developers opt to learn an entirely new language or framework.
 Others focus on enriching and gaining a deeper understanding of a language they are already proficient in.
-Particularly brave participants choose to learn to code from scratch!

 Well, as much as I enjoy my job and take pleasure in the need to be constantly learning and improving, the reality is that even with the best intentions, you get stuck in ruts and bad habits, reusing techniques that you know could be better implemented or more refined simply because you are working to a tight deadline often with competing client demands.